-The lineup of writers and panels this year is second to none, and we hope you’ll come participate with some of the best and most exciting voices our region has to offer.
+The lineup of writers and panels this year is…well, we’re blown away, and we hope you’ll come participate with some of the best and most exciting voices our region has to offer.

-The keynote will be delivered by none other than Stuart Dybek, author of two new collections, Ecstatic Cahoots and Paper Lantern, and many other works.
-There will be a reception open to the public after the keynote, where Mr. Dybek will be available to sign copies of his books, available to purchase by Literati Bookstore.
+The keynote (5 PM) will be delivered by none other than acclaimed poet, and 2015 National Book Award finalist, Ross Gay, author of three books: Against Which; Bringing the Shovel Down; and Catalog of Unabashed Gratitude.
+There will be a reception open to the public after the keynote, where Mr. Gay will be available to sign copies of his books, available to purchase by Literati Bookstore.

 - Naomi Huffman

-There will also be a bookfair featuring over 30 publications and presses with Midwestern roots from 10 AM to 5 PM in the atrium (main level) of East Quad.
+There will also be a Bookfair featuring nearly 40 publications and presses with Midwestern roots from 10 AM to 5 PM in the atrium (main level) of East Quad.
+And an Open Mic, where students and community writers are invited to share their work with an audience.

 The goal of the festival is to bring together students and faculty of the university, as well as writers and presses from all over the Midwest, in order to provide a perspective of this region and to showcase the magnificent work being produced here, the stories that need to be told…the voices that need to be heard.